Journal of Entrepreneurship Education · Vol. 28, SI 1, 2025

 A comprehensive review of entrepreneurial psychology identified eight core personality dimensions consistently associated with entrepreneurial behaviour across multiple studies.

-Questions from the DSM-5 personality assessment framework were selected, modified, and supplemented with entrepreneurship-specific items to create 115 weighted statements.
+Questions from personality assessment framework were selected, tested throughout multiple iterations, and supplemented with entrepreneurship-specific items to create 103 weighted statements.

 3. Weighted scoring